sehd/SigmaNEAT/README.md

-# SharpNEAT
+# SigmaNEAT
-An implementation of Hyper NEAT Algorithm with some practices
+An implementation of Hyper NEAT Algorithm with some practices.
+This project started off by using